flutter/flutter/docs/contributing/Style-guide-for-Flutter-repo.md

 ### Avoid abbreviations

-Unless the abbreviation is more recognizable than the expansion (e.g. XML, HTTP, JSON), expand abbrevations when selecting a name for an identifier.
+Unless the abbreviation is more recognizable than the expansion (e.g. XML, HTTP, JSON), expand abbreviations when selecting a name for an identifier.
 In general, avoid one-character names unless one character is idiomatic (for example, prefer `index` over `i`, but prefer `x` over `horizontalPosition`).